ATNoG/rigourous-devprivops-docs/README.md

-# DevPrivOps Documentation
+# PrivGuide Documentation

-This repository holds the static website for the project's documentation.
+This repository holds the static website for PrivGuide's documentation.

 ## Deployment